How to Airflare in Breakdance in 4 Steps

 To develop more momentum, it can help you to prep this entire movement by turning your body towards the right first, before placing your right arm down.

 Now, you should try turning over onto your opposite arm, your left arm, to allow you to prepare for your throw.

 Once you’ve swung around your right hand to the point where your hand is facing in the same direction as your body, you will want to begin switching over to your left hand by placing it down on the ground.
 Keep your arms and body solid, don’t let your arms collapse.
 Let the momentum swing your body around and then switch from your right arm to your left arm to prepare for your throw in Step 3.

-After you’ve switched from your right to your left arm, you’ll have to do the throw back onto your right arm, which requires you to whip your body over too.
+After you’ve switched from your right to your left arm, you’ll have to throw back onto your right arm, which requires you to whip your body over too.
 The key to this is switching from your left to right arm quickly when you throw.

-To develop this speed in turning your body and throwing your right arm over, you can get in a crab walk position and work on throwing your right arm over your body and down to the ground, while keeping your body tight.
+To develop this speed in turning your body and throwing your right arm over, you can get in a crab walk position and work on throwing your right arm over your body and down to the ground while keeping your body tight.
 Focus on throwing your right arm down quickly, and you’ll be able to get this move easier.

-Once you’ve gotten down the quick throw, another key part to this throw working is by keeping your legs up while you throw yourself over.
+Once you’ve gotten down the quick throw, another key part of this throw working is keeping your legs up while you throw yourself over.
 A common mistake is that people will naturally bring their legs down after they’ve thrown their right arm down, but this will only stop your momentum.
 So, keep your legs and your hips up towards the sky until you catch yourself with your throwing arm (your right arm).

 Put all together, you’ll be having both your legs swooping down and up through your hips and left shoulder, and you’ll do a hop while you balance on your left arm while whipping your right arm down onto the other side.
 Once you catch and land successfully on your right arm, you can start going for your second airflare.